Women's Paddleboard Retreat (2019)

 To balance out her paddling, Michelle also studies wine and yoga.
 She has been training as a wine professional through the Wine & Spirit Educational Trust, and is currently WSET Level 2 certified.
 She has completed her Yoga Alliance approved 200-hr Teacher Training, and uses her skills to teach community yoga classes, competitive sports teams, kids yoga in schools and to lead retreats.

 In 2019 Michelle will lead the following trips for Alaska Wilderness Charters:

 While we have a carefully planned schedule, each trip may differ slightly, depending upon wind and tides, weather conditions, paddling opportunities, and the goals of participants.
 Plan to arrive in Juneau, Alaska on a regularly scheduled Alaska Airlines flight at least one day prior to our trip departure.
 You will have the afternoon and evening free to explore the sights in Juneau.
 We have provided a list of suggested lodges and optional excursions.

 A long and exciting day awaits us.
-After breakfast (on your own), passengers are invited to come aboard Glacier Bear, docked at Auke Bay Harbor (ten miles north of downtown Juneau), by 11:00 am.
+After breakfast (on your own), passengers are invited to come aboard Glacier Bear, docked at Auke Bay Harbor (ten miles north of downtown Juneau) or Aurora Harbor (less than one mile north of downtown Juneau), by 11:00 am.

 The crew will welcome you at the dock and will assist you with getting your gear aboard Glacier Bear.
 The captain will introduce the members of the crew and provide a boat and safety orientation.
 Our paddleboard trip leader Michelle Eshpeter will review the goals of our eight-day paddling adventure.
 We'll quickly settle into our cabins, take a tour of the beautiful vessel, and begin our journey.